nuxeo/nuxeo-drive/docs/dep/2021-01 Usage metrics.md

 #### NX-metric-directTransfer.session.status

 Final session status (string).
 It is sent at the end of a session.
-Choises: `cancelled|done`.
+Choices: `cancelled|done`.

 Impacted endpoint: `/me`.